WARNING PREACHY…

 This is why Jesus is born.
 To atone for the sins of men, yours, mine, and everyone else’s, and to live as a man in order for God to completely understand the plight of humanity.

-There is excitement at the birth of every child because of what that Child might mean, now at Christmas we experience the excitement of the birth of Jesus because of what he meant to us and our world.
+excitement of the birth of Jesus because of what he meant to us and our world.

 Luke 2:8-14

-An angel of the Lord appeared to them, and the glory of the Lord shone around them, and they were terrified.
+8 And there were shepherds living out in the fields nearby, keeping watch over their flocks at night.
+9 An angel of the Lord appeared to them, and the glory of the Lord shone around them, and they were terrified.
 10 But the angel said to them, “Do not be afraid.
 I bring you good news that will cause great joy for all the people.
 11 Today in the town of David a Savior has been born to you; he is the Messiah, the Lord.
 12 This will be a sign to you: You will find a baby wrapped in cloths and lying in a manger.”

 13 Suddenly a great company of the heavenly host appeared with the angel, praising God and saying,